antonmi/job_reactor/README.markdown

 Use asynchronous [http requests], [websockets], [etc.], [etc.], and [etc].
 See page [advance usage].
 5. Deferred and periodic jobs
 -----------------------------
-You can use deferred jobs which will run 'after' some time or 'run_at' given time.
+You can use deferred jobs which will run 'after' some time or 'start_at' given time.
 6. No polling
 -------------
 There is no storage polling.
 Absolutely.
 When node receives job (no matter instant, periodic or deferred) there will be EventMachine timer created